Deadline: Round 1: TBD

 The Maine State Library offers a helpful list of funding opportunities in Maine as well as grantwriting tips.

-Funding and Grant Sources in Maine
+Funding and Grant Sources for Libraries in Maine

 Hartford, CT ctstatelibrary.org